-@storybook/preset-create-react-app use CRA's babel handling to behave as close as possible to your actual application.
+@storybook/preset-create-react-app package use CRA's Babel handling to behave as close as possible to your actual application.
 None of the other documentation on this page applies.

-In V7 mode, you are responsible for configuring Babel using your
+In Storybook 7, you are responsible for configuring Babel using your

 For detailed instructions on migrating from